7uperior/sample_project/README.md

 ### Release Notes

 - Development is managed using Poetry.
 Docker containers are built using `requirements.txt`.
-Use the following command to update `requirements.txt` for Docker images as needed: `poetry export -f requirements.txt --output requirements.txt --without-hashes`
+Use the following command to update `requirements.txt` for Docker images as needed: `pip freeze --local > requirements.txt`

 ### Setup Instructions